augustrm/vitamux/README.md

 # vitamux
-steganographic tool for turning any file into sound (WAV file)
+Steganographic tool for turning any file into sound (WAV file)

 Built on Ubuntu 18.04 LTS, Runs on anything with access to BASH or CMD